 Notwithstanding anything to the contrary, if the IOC delays or reduces the scope of the Services of, or terminates, an SoW as per Article 13.6.2 above, the Service Provider shall, immediately and for as long as reasonably required (at the IOC’s discretion), take all possible, appropriate and necessary measures to mitigate any loss and/or damage to the IOC.
 This includes, without limitation, cancelling all flights, cars and hotel rooms booked as well as terminating relevant contracts with subcontractors or agents immediately after being notified by the IOC of a change in the scope of the Services or of the termination of the SoW, as applicable.
 The Service Provider shall inform the IOC of all amounts reimbursed to, or recuperated by, the Service Provider as a result of these measures and such amounts (if not already deducted from the Service Fees or Reduced Fees) shall be transferred to the IOC as soon as reasonably possible.
 Upon request, the Service Provider shall provide the IOC with evidence of all timely, appropriate and effective actions taken towards mitigating any loss and/or damages to the IOC.

+SSAE Audit.
+The Service Provider shall, upon request of the IOC, hire a recognised third-party audit firm, not more than once per year, to perform an audit of the Services provided in accordance with the Statement on Standards for Attestation Engagements (SSAE) No. 18 (or its successor audit standard), and provide the IOC with a Service Organisation Control (SOC) 2 Type 2 report (or any successor report of a similar nature that is generally accepted in the industry).
+The Service Provider shall also provide the IOC written notice and detail of any deficiencies or exceptions that Service Provider’s auditors found through the conduct of such audits, and the corrective actions that the Service Provider shall undergo to rectify such deficiencies.
+The Service Provider shall promptly rectify any deficiencies identified.
+The IOC agrees to treat such audit reports as Confidential Information under this Contract.
+The IOC shall have the right to provide the SOC 2 Type 2 report to its auditors.
+Failure of the Service Provider to produce an acceptable SOC 2 Type 2 report, or to timely remediate the deficiencies identified in the audit shall be considered a material breach of its obligations under the Contract and the IOC shall have the right to terminate the Contract (together with any related agreements, including Statement(s) of Work) pursuant to Articles 12.4 and 12.9 of the Framework Agreement, and receive a full refund for all monies prepaid thereunder.

 APPLICABLE LAW AND JURISDICTION

 The Contract shall be governed by and interpreted in accordance with the laws of Switzerland without reference to its conflicts of law rules.